-20. Regarding section 6.1.2 of the instructions on credit and liquidity lines: the definition of "general working capital facilities" suggests that facilities without an explicit function that can be used for various products (money market for short-term business, loans for longer-time business) should be defined as credit facilities.
+19. Regarding Section 6.1.2 of the instructions on credit and liquidity lines: the definition of "general working capital facilities" suggests that facilities without an explicit function that can be used for various products (money market for short-term business, loans for longer-time business) should be defined as credit facilities.
 Is that correct?

-Answer: Yes, general working capital facilities for corporate entities (eg revolving credit facilities in place for general corporate and/or working capital purposes) will not be classified as liquidity facilities but as credit facilities.
+Answer: General working capital facilities for corporate entities (eg revolving credit facilities in place for general corporate and/or working capital purposes) will not be classified as liquidity facilities but as credit facilities.

-21. Suppose a transactional retail deposit holds €90k. €40k is fully covered by an effective deposit insurance scheme, €20k is partly covered (eg for 95%) and €30k is not covered.
-Which amount may be treated as stable?
+20. Suppose a transactional retail deposit holds €90k. €40k is fully insured by an effective deposit insurance scheme, €20k is partly insured (eg for 95%) and €30k is not insured.
+Which amount may be treated as 'stable'?

-Answer: Only the amount that is fully covered can be treated as stable.
+Answer: Only the amount that is fully insured can be treated as stable.
 So in the example, €40k may be treated as stable deposits.
-The other €50k are only partly covered or not covered and should therefore be reported as less stable.
+The other €50k are only partly insured or not insured and should therefore be reported as less stable.